Adevita1/SpotifyAnalysis2024/README_paso_a_paso.md

-Spotify Data Analysis 🎵📊 (INGLISH)
+SPOTIFY DATA ANALYSIS 🎵📊 (ENGLISH)

 This project aims to analyze the data of your favorite artist on Spotify.
 The steps below guide you through the process of accessing the Spotify API, extracting the artist's data, and visualizing it.

 Step 1: Access the Spotify API